arthurjguerra/aws-certifications/cloud-pratictioner.md

     - Customizable home pages in CW console to monitor your resources in a single view
     - Customized view of the metrics and alarms for your AWS resources

-## CloudFormation
+### CloudFormation
 - Automate resource provisioning
-- Fully-managed service
 - Create, update and delete resources in stacks (sets of resources)
 - Template File -> CloudFormation -> Stack
+    - Template
+        - Resources to provision
+        - Text file (JSON or YAML)
+        - Infra as code
     - Stack
         - Unit of deployment
         - Where resources are generated
         - CRUD

+### AWS Services Deployed On Premise
+- Snowball
+- Snowball Edge (allows lambda deployments)
+- Storage Gateway
+    - Caching files in your data center and replicate them to S3
+- Code Deploy
+    - Used to deploy apps on premises
+- OpsWorks
+    - Deploy app code to the cloud and on premise using Chef
-- Template
+- IoT Greengrass

+### AWS Systems Manager
+- Manage fleets of EC2 instances
+- Can be both inside AWS and on premise
+- Run Command is used to install, patch and uninstall software
-    - Resources to provision
+- Integrates with CloudWatch to give you a dashboard

+## Billing and Pricing

+### AWS Organizations

+## Security, Identity and Compliance

+### The Shared Responsibility Model

+### IAM
+- Global
-    - Text file
+- Group
+    - Place to store users
+    - Users will inherit all permissions that the group has
+- To set the permissions in a group you need to apply a policy to that group
-    - JSON or YAML
+    - Policies consist of JSON
+- Root Account
+    - Email address used to set up your AWS account
+- Role
+    - Changes take place immediately

+### Amazon Inspector

+### AWS Shield

+### Security Compliance

+### AWS Trusted Advisor
+- Keep track of your AWS resources
+- 4 Checks:
+    - Cost Optimizations
+    - Performance
-    - Infra as code
+    - Security
+    - Fault Tolerance

 ## AWS Architecture

 ### The AWS Well-Architected Framework